vivax3794/natrix/docs/src/testing.md

 # fn main() {}
 ```

-This will mount the `HelloWorld` component and then check if the text content of the element with id `HELLO` is "Hello World".
+This will mount the `render_hello_world` element and then check if the text content of the element with id `HELLO` is "Hello World".
 This is a simple test, but it shows how to use the `test_utils` module to test your components.
 These tests can be run as follows:

 ```bash